Guide

 • Where am I being called to take a small, brave action?

-• What daily ritual would support my wellbeing now?
+• What daily habit would support my wellbeing now?

-• How can I better listen to my intuition this week?
+• How can I listen to my intuition more clearly this week?

 • What hidden cost or opportunity am I overlooking?

-• What would make this decision feel aligned—regardless of outcome?
+• What would make this decision feel aligned, whatever the outcome?

 • Where can I simplify to create more financial ease?

-• What skill or habit would most improve my finances this month?
+• What habit would most improve my finances this month?

-• What is the wisest next step with the information I have now?
+• What's the wisest next step with what I know right now?

 FAQs